CPLC Research Conference

 Martin Burian, Leveraging Private Sector Investment in Energy Efficiency: Pilot Case Studies of Selected South African Countries

-Rebekah Hughes, A Critical Review of South Africa’s Future Carbon Tax Regime
+Rebekah Hughes-Khan, A Critical Review of South Africa’s Future Carbon Tax Regime

 Daniela Gutiérrez Torres, Interaction Between the Carbon Tax and Renewable Energy Support Schemes in Colombia: Complementary or Overlapping?